 - For full flavor, slather the buns with garlic butter and toast them in the oven.

-- Try different cheeses like provel, fontina, or provolone cheese.
+- Try different cheeses like provel, Fontina, or Provolone cheese.

 - Top with freshly grated Parmesan cheese or chopped fresh herbs like Italian parsley, thyme, or red pepper flakes.

-Serving Suggestions
+Serving Suggestions For Meatball Subs

-- potato chips or French fries
+Besides potato chips or French fries, try:

-Best Meatball Sub Recipe
+Meatball Sub Recipe

 Ingredients